ansible-community/meetup/meetup_toolkit.md

 ## Gathering Feedback

-It is essential to gather feedback from the participants about the meet at the end of the meetup.It gives us insght on how we, the meetup organizers can improve the meetup content and in any and every way.
-Presently we use the following platforms to gather feedback :
+It is essential to gather feedback from the participants about the meet at the end of the meetup.It gives the insight to the organizers on how the meetup organizers can improve the meetup content and in any and every way.
+Presently there are the following platforms to gather feedback :

 - meetup.com (Feedback tool)
 - Email